redhat-et/ilab-on-ocp/standalone/README.md

 ```

 > [!CAUTION]
-> Ensures SDG data are in a directory called "data".
+> SDG data must exist in a directory called "data".
-> Ensures the model to train is in a directory called "model".
+> The model to train must exist in a directory called "model".
-> Ensures that the taxonomy tree used to generate the SDG data is in a directory called "taxonomy".
+> The taxonomy tree used to generate the SDG data must exist in a directory called "taxonomy".
 > The tarball must contain three top-level directories: `data`, `model` and `taxonomy`.

 > [!CAUTION]
-> Make sure the tarball format is .tar.gz.
+> The tarball format must be `.tar.gz`.

 #### Alternative Method to AWS CLI